Prediction Market Addiction?

 If you have cultivated an unhealthy habit or relationship with trading platforms like prediction markets, the first thing to know is that you are not alone.
+Your Kindbridge care coordinsator will connect you with a licensed therapist within 24-hours.
+Even better, is that your first appointment is FREE.

-Also, we've got the insurance part handled.
+We've got the insurance part handled.
 We bill directly to Cigna, Aetna, Optum, BlueCross BlueShield and Tricare.

 Getting started only takes a minute.